section-engineering-education/engineering-education/content/articles/wavelet-transform-analysis-of-1d-signals-using-python/index.md

 ---
 Wavelet is a function applied for processing digital signals and compression.
 Wavelet transforms a high-resolution signal into an approximated and detailed coefficient.

-The approximated coefficients are referred to as low-resolution approximations because it does not show what has changed.
+The approximated coefficients are low-resolution approximations because they do not show what has changed.
 On the other hand, the detailed coefficient shows the changes and makes it possible to recover the original image from the approximated coefficients.

 In this tutorial, we will see how to perform the wavelet transform of the 1-D signal.
 Additionally, we will look at the various packages used for this analysis, the commands, and a sample of how to use such commands in an application.